Marie Osmond Announces The Osmond Brothers Will Perform Together For The Last Time For Her 60th Birthday

 Of course, since it is Marie’s birthday, fans shouldn’t rule out a surprise cameo by Donny, her partner in the soon-to-end residency at the Flamingo Las Vegas.

 Ahead of her 59th birthday last year, Marie revealed that she talked her brothers Alan and Jay out of retirement to perform with her in Honolulu.
-She called the concert a birthday gift she would treasure forever, but this time she gets to be a spectator as the serenade her for her 60th.
+She called the concert a birthday gift she would treasure forever, but this time, she will get to be a spectator as they serenade her for her 60th.

 View this post on Instagram